gmlewis/bible-codes/TheLittleBook.md

 The LITTLE BOOK of Revelation Chapter 10
 The BITTER SWEET

-I am Yeshua HaMashiach whom the Father has sent, commissioned, authorized, and of whom he has shared his throne and authority!
+I am Yeshua HaMashiach whom the Father has sent, commissioned, authorized, and of whom he has shared his throne and authority!
-I am he who sends the Words of my everlasting gospel for obedience of all to whom these Words are sent for in these are words are life and peace to the redeemed, and eternal life are found therein.
+I am he who sends the Words of my everlasting gospel for obedience of all to whom these Words are sent for in these are words are life and peace to the redeemed, and eternal life are found therein.
 And the righteous Judgments of Yahweh and Yeshua HaMashiach have been declared and what has been declared by Yahweh and Yeshua HaMashiach can no one change because these declarations are backed by the throne of Yahweh himself.
 Behold!
 I am coming in the power and authority of the great I AM and I will rule the kingdom of God until my enemies have been made my footstool at which time I will present the subjected Kingdom to the Father of Lights, that El Shaddai may be all in all and that The Almighty God may make his everlasting abode amongst men and rule supreme in harmony, love and peace forevermore over his creation, and of my rule shall there never be an end for Yahweh has so declared and promised to the Fathers of old, and as it is written so shall it be eternally done in everlasting perfection and splendor.
-I am that the great I AM has made me and all shall be Yea and Amen forevermore, even an eternal Amen where Yahweh creates a new heaven and a new earth and of which the former things will not be mentioned nor come to mind.
+I am that the great I AM has made me and all shall be Yea and Amen forevermore, even an eternal Amen where Yahweh creates a new heaven and a new earth and of which the former things will not be mentioned nor come to mind.
 Amen and AMEN!
 From Yahweh the Great Eternal God!
 Hear, hear oh Israel, hear the voice of Yahweh, the great and everlasting God of righteousness whom your Father’s knew and of whom they rejected when they rejected my beloved son who was sent for their salvation and even the entire salvation of Adam, my prodigal son, who have multiplied as the sand of the sea.
 Hear my voice and understand that I AM he who is eternal and changes not, and I AM he with whom all of my promises are always Yea and Amen for there is none greater than your Everlasting God of Righteousness with whom you have to do.
 So understand that although your Father’s rejected their true Messiah whom I sent to them when Judea was ruled by Pontius Pilate preferring instead that he release to them Barabbas.
 Yet, I am still calling you to accept my beloved son because I AM sending him to you yet once again for your full salvation and now are the times of Jacob’s trouble that shall absolutely issue in Jacob being freed from the Synagogue of Satan whose judgment lingers not.